Guacamelee!

-Guacamelee! is a Metroidvania action platforming video game developed and published by DrinkBox Studios, initially launched in April 2013 for platforms PlayStation 3 and PlayStation Vita and was later ported to Microsoft Windows in August and to OS X and Linux in February 2014.
-An enhanced edition entitled Super Turbo Championship Edition was released for Wii U, Windows, PlayStation 4, Xbox One and Xbox 360 in July 2014 and later on the Nintendo Switch in October 2018.
-The game draws its inspiration from traditional Mexican culture and folklore.
+Guacamelee! is a Metroidvania action platforming video game developed and published by DrinkBox Studios, initially launched in April 2013 for platforms PlayStation 3 and PlayStation Vita and was later ported to Windows in August and to OS X and Linux in February 2014.
+The enhanced Super Turbo Championship Edition was released for Wii U, Windows, PlayStation 4, Xbox One, and Xbox 360 in July 2014 and later on the Nintendo Switch in October 2018.
+The game is inspired by traditional Mexican culture and folklore, like alebrijes and Day of the Dead.

 A sequel, Guacamelee!
-2, which includes four player co-operative gameplay, was released on August 21, 2018.
+2, which includes four-player co-operative gameplay, was released on August 21, 2018.

 Gameplay

-Guacamelee! is a hybrid 2D Metroidvania style action platform and brawler.
+Guacamelee! is a hybrid 2D Metroidvania-style action platform and brawler.
 Players control the luchador Juan and explore an open, non-linear world to complete the central story objectives while collecting necessary character upgrades and battling enemies.
 Coins collected from defeated enemies are used to buy new skills at shops, which also double as checkpoints.
 The game features drop-in co-op play, with the second player assuming the role of Tostada, Guardian of the Mask.

 As players progress through the game, Juan breaks open "Choozo statues", a direct reference to Metroids "Chozo statues", to gain new abilities.
 Some abilities give Juan new combat options with each move's color corresponding to similarly colored obstacles in the world, requiring Juan to learn specific moves before accessing certain areas.
 Other abilities include movement upgrades, such as a double jump, a chicken transformation to traverse small corridors, and the ability to cross between the world of the living and the world of the dead to access areas and combat enemies that reside in one plane.